reaptor/elmish-land/docs/docs/core-concepts/pages.md

 ## Overview

 Pages are the basic building blocks of your Elmish Land application.
-When a user visits a URL, Elmish Land will use the names of the folders in your src/Pages folder to decide which page to render.
+When a user visits an URL, Elmish Land will use the names of the folders in your src/Pages folder to decide which page to render.
 See [Routing](#routing) for more information.

 :::info